 DUI sentencing.
 Ignition interlock devices are meant to prevent repeat offenses and

 subsequent DUI arrests by requiring drivers to provide a breath sample each time he or she starts the car.

 An IID works similarly to the breathalyzer used in breath and blood tests.
 If the device detects alcohol levels that indicate

 blood alcohol content above the programmed level, the ignition system of the vehicle will be disabled.
 Many devices also require additional samples while driving to prevent the driver from driving drunk after having another person provide the initial breath sample.
 If the device detects alcohol in the subsequent sample, it will set off alarms, such as honking the horn and flashing lights, until the driver pulls over and turns off the engine.
 Most ignition interlock devices will also record a log of samples, which can be used as evidence against the driver.
 An aggressive

-Kansas City DUI lawyer may be able to help you avoid having an IID installed in your vehicle by getting your
+Kansas City DWI lawyer may be able to help you avoid having an IID installed in your vehicle by getting your

 DUI charges dropped or reduced.